 Even as mothers’ time with children has increased from the 1970s, concerns about time seem to have strengthened since mothers of young children marched into the labor force in increasing numbers from the 1960s through the 1990s (Bianchi 2000; Bianchi, Robinson & Milkie 2006).
 Some refer to the current era as a time of “intensive mothering” (Hays 1996) in which mothers are expected to individually devote enormous amounts of time and energy to ensure children ‘turn out’ to be happy and successful.
 A research brief discusses the amounts of maternal time, specific kinds of quality time, and children’s and adolescents’ well-being.

 SUBJECTIVE DIMENSIONS IN CULTURAL & SOCIAL CONTEXT: FEELINGS ABOUT TIME

 How today’s parents feel about their time with children is quite complex.
-Particularly among parents working long hours, my research shows how feelings of time deficits with children are quite common (Milkie et al. 2004; 2010) and that these have implications for work-family balance and for mental health (Nomaguchi, Milkie & Bianchi 2005; Milkie 2010).
-Alleviating work strains through reduced hours and more flexibility would likely reduce parents’ feelings of time deficits with their children, and parental well-being.
+Particularly among parents working long hours, my research shows how feelings of time deficits with children are quite common (Milkie et al. 2004; 2010) and that these have implications for work-family balance and for mental health (Milkie, Nomaguchi & Schieman 2019; Nomaguchi, Milkie & Bianchi 2005; Milkie et al. 2010).
+Alleviating work strains through reduced hours and more flexibility would likely reduce parents’ feelings of time deficits with their children, and increase parental well-being.